paulb00th/galapagos/content/en/about/the-team.md

 ##### Alan Jacome - PADI Free-Diving Instructor

+{{< figure src="img/about/A-Us-captain.png" class="align-right full-width">}}

+I'm a local, having been born and raised on Santa Cruz Island in the Galapagos.

+Since I was a kid, I've been exploring the island's snorkeling and surfing sites.

+While visiting 'Las Grietas' one day, (perhaps my favourite dive venue), I was overcome with the desire to reach the bottom and this became my motivation to learn the techniques of freediving.

+I started a formal freediving courses during the pandemic, in 2020, and became a PADI Freedive Instructor in 2021.
+Since then I've been able to explore many of the islands best sites to a whole new level.

+In 2022 I was invited by Claudia and Juan Carlos to join the Galapagos Dive Academy team and, since then, I've been sharing my passion for freediving and my love of the Galapagos - such an amazing place to live!

+I'm often asked, 'why should I free dive'?
+The answer is simple, freediving provides an entirely different way to experience the underwater world - taking you deeper for longer, and connecting you directly to the ocean - nature at its very best.

+Freedivers silently blend into the underwater environment.
+They enjoy magical encounters with shy marine life and hear the many sounds of the ocean itself.

+Freediving is the perfect way to rexplore the depths of the oceans with minimal impact.
+While some people freedive for the challenge, for many, the true appeal  is in the silence and calm it brings to a hectic life.

 Alan has recently joined us and we are delighted to now offer freediving instruction at **Galapagos Dive Academy**.

 Further details about Alan will be added shortly.